Alaotra grebe: Extinction

-The species declined in the course of the 20th century, mainly because of habitat destruction, entanglement with monofilament gillnets and predation by the introduced blotched snakehead (Channa maculata).
-Also, the few remaining birds increasingly hybridized with little grebes; as the species differed in several key aspects, the hybrid birds may have suffered from decreased fitness, to the detriment of the rufolavatus gene pool.
+The species underwent a sustained decline throughout the 20th century, driven primarily by habitat destruction, entanglement in monofilament gill nets and predation by the introduced blotched snakehead (Channa maculata).
+As the population diminshed, the remaining birds increasingly hybridized with little grebes.
+Because the two species differed in several morphological and ecological characteristics, these hybrids may have exhibited reduced fitness, potentially accelerating the erosion of the T. rufolavatus gene pool.

-The Madagascar pochard, which also lived on Lake Alaotra, was thought to be extinct but was rediscovered in 2006.
-Unlike this species, however, the grebe had poor powers of dispersal and was never found elsewhere.
+The Madagascar pochard, which also inhabited Lake Alaotra, was considered extinct until its rediscovery in 2006.
+In contrast, the Alaotra grebe had limited dispersal capabilities and was never recorded beyond the lake.

-The last sighting (which may have been a hybrid with the little grebe) was in 1985 and the species was declared extinct in 2010.
+The last confirmed sighting of the species was in 1985, although the individual may have been a hybrid with the little grebe.
+The Alaotra grebe was formally declared extinct in 2010.
 Only one photograph of the species is known to exist.
-Although some species have been classified as extinct and later have been found to still exist, Leon Bennun, the director of the conservation organization BirdLife International has stated that "no hope remains for this species" and blames the "unforeseen consequences" of human action.
+Although species presumed extinct have occasionally been rediscovered, Leon Bennun, then director of the conservation organization BirdLife International, stated that "no hope remains for this species", attributing its extinction to the "unforeseen consequences" of human action.

 This extinction brought the number of confirmed bird extinctions since 1600 AD to 162.
 The previous declaration of a bird species as extinct was that of the Liverpool pigeon (Caloenas maculata) in 2008.
 However, that was more a problem of taxonomic recognition as that species was last recorded alive in the late 18th or early 19th century.